Hadoop-bigdata/Hadoop/Hadoop-Installation.md

 	For running the Hadoop, I update the CPUs to 4 and Memory to 6GB for my computer.
 	However, the Docker preferences depends on your computer.
 	The more Memory and CPUs you give to Docker, the faster running speed you have.
+If the Docker is not running properly, 		givng more Memory and CPUs can potentially solve the problem.

 ## 2. Pull Hadoop Image in Docker